rbxbx/soundcloud-remix/README.markdown

 ### 1. Install Ruby, RubyGems, & Rails

-#### On Mac OS X

-Ruby and Rails comes pre-installed on Mac OS X, but you'll want to upgrade it by [following these instructions](http://developer.apple.com/Tools/developonrailsleopard.html).
+**On Mac OS X:** Ruby and Rails comes pre-installed on Mac OS X, but you'll want to upgrade it by [following these instructions](http://developer.apple.com/Tools/developonrailsleopard.html).

-#### On Windows

-[Follow these instructions](http://wiki.rubyonrails.org/getting-started/installation/windows) to install Ruby and Rails on Windows.
+**On Windows:** [Follow these instructions](http://wiki.rubyonrails.org/getting-started/installation/windows) to install Ruby and Rails on Windows.

 ### 2. Install Git